-6 Tips to Make Moving in the Fall a Breeze
+6 Helpful Tips When Moving in the Fall

 There are tons of reasons why moving in the fall is great.
 For one, it’s much cooler out, so the physical tasks are far less grueling.
 Secondly, most people time their moves for when school is not in session; that goes for families and college students.
 If you manage to hold off until after the school year begins, you have a much easier time getting in with a quality moving company, and you may even have better luck negotiating a lease.
 Of course, the autumnal months come with a few challenges as well.
 Here’s what you can do to make sure your big day goes off without a hitch.

 1. Use Moving Crates, Not Boxes